Languages

 No, F-roads are only open in the summer and there are no specific opening or closing dates.

-When are F-roads open in Iceland?
+When are F-Roads open in Iceland?
 The exact opening dates of F-roads vary, with some opening in early June and others opening no earlier than the end of June.
 However, they can also open later depending on how well the road has recovered after the winter.
-Below is a list of opening dates from 2015-2019 but the dates are usually the same every year:

-What to look for when crossing a river in the highlands of Iceland
+What to Look for When Crossing a River in the Highlands of Iceland

 There are a few things to keep in mind when crossing a river in Iceland.